irmen/prog8/docs/source/libraries.rst

     returns the value restricted to the given minimum and maximum.

 ``print_f (x)``
-    prints the floating point number x as a string.
+    Prints the floating point number x as a string.
+    There's no leading whitespace (unlike cbm BASIC when printing a floating point number)

+``str_f (x)``
+    Converts the floating point number x to a string (returns address of the string buffer) There's no leading whitespace.

 ``rad (x)``
     Degrees to radians.